pacifiquerubasha/proposal-zb/README.md

 ## State Management

-This project uses a combination of React Context API (for global UI state) and TanStack Query (for server state) instead of Redux.
+This project uses a combination of React Context API (for global UI state) and TanStack Query (for server state).
 This provides several benefits:

 - Simpler state management with less boilerplate
 - Built-in caching and data synchronization